material-motion/material-motion/concepts/runtimes.md

 A Runtime object is expected to be capable of doing the following:

 - Associate Plans with target instances.
-- Fulfill Intentions.
+- Fulfill Plans.

-## Associating Intentions
+## Associating Plans

-Intentions are registered to Runtimes via Transactions.
-Transactions allow Runtimes to commit a group of Intentions together.
+Plans are registered to Runtimes via Transactions.
+Transactions allow Runtimes to commit a group of Plans together.

 A Transaction should provide the following operations:

-- Add Intention to a target.
+- Add Plan to a target.
-- Add named Intention to a target.
+- Add named Plan to a target.
-- Remove named Intention from a target.
+- Remove named Plan from a target.

 Each operation should be stored in an ordered list of operations.